vincentlaguna/learn-c-cpp/README.md

 - Linked lists using pointers in structures and allocating memory
 - Adding and removing structures from a linked lists
 - Double-linked lists
+- Saving and reading linked-lists to and from a file
 -

 What I have learned in C++: